rtyao/mahjongscore/README.md

 **Filipino-Chinese Mahjong: Rules, Scoring & Hand Calculator**

-A web resource for the 16-tile Taiwanese-derived Mahjong style played in the Philippine Chinese community — one of the least-documented Mahjong variants online.
+A web resource for the 16-tile Taiwanese-derived Mahjong style played in the Filipino-Chinese community, and not very well documented online.
 Built to preserve it.

 🀄 **Live site:** [mahjongscore.me](https://mahjongscore.me) *(domain pending)*
 📋 **Changelog:** [CHANGELOG.md](./CHANGELOG.md)